Shark Performance Plus Lift-Away UV900 Vacuum Review

 Upright/Handheld

 The Shark Performance Plus feels decently well-built.
-The vacuum is mostly made from thick ABS plastic, though it features a metal wand with plastic fittings, while its dustbin and floorhead top plate are made of clear plastic.
+The vacuum is primarily made from thick ABS plastic, although it features a metal wand with plastic fittings.
+Its dustbin and floorhead top plate are also made of clear plastic.
 Its floorhead also has twin plastic wheels with rubber treads.
 The dustbin is one of the few obvious weak points, being made of thinner plastic that could easily crack.
 The dustbin release door has flimsy, cheap hinges, too.

-Thankfully, overall assembly is pretty simple, with all of the vacuum's major component parts clicking together smoothly.
+Thankfully, the overall assembly is quite simple, with all the vacuum's major component parts clicking together smoothly.
 Nothing jiggles or wobbles too much when attached.
-The 'Lift Away' system also works quite well, allowing you to detach the canister from the floorhead with the press of a single lever, as seen here.
+The 'Lift Away' system also works quite well, allowing you to detach the canister from the floorhead with the press of a single lever.

 In The Box